saritasa-nest/saritasa-pr-approved-action/README.md

 # saritasa-pr-approved-action

-Github Action that checks whether a PR has required number of unique approves and has not any requests for changes.
+Github Action that checks whether a PR has required number of unique approves and doesn't have any requests for changes.

 ## Inputs